bald-cap/COVID-ANALYSIS/README.md

 - Critical Value Bar number
 - Confidence Interval

+#### COVID ANALYSIS

+5. Dominant age groups in the intensive care unit

+6. Dominant ages groups that died

+7. Are the dominant age groups that are in the intensive care unit those that died?
+- Represent it on a histogram where the each year group has a bar for intensive care and another for deaths. eg. of conclusion -> you can conclude by saying that even though more younger were hospitalised the number of dates are higher within the aged group

+8. Regional Distribution -> Did the coldest areas in France have the highest Hospitalisations ?
+- Group Temp by Regions
+- Group Hosp by Regions

+Try to plot data on a heat map.

 ### DONE BUT NOT PLOTTED
 - Correlation Coefficient between TEMP and HOSP